WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-01-keeping-up-with-new-sf-symbols.md

 ---
-title: "Keeping up with new SF Symbols every iOS release"
+title: "Keeping up with new SFSymbols every iOS release"
-description: "Apple adds hundreds of SF Symbols every OS cycle.
+description: "Apple adds hundreds of SFSymbols every OS cycle.
 If your symbol names are hand-typed strings, your codebase silently falls behind every September.
 Here's how to stay current automatically."
 date: 2026-05-01
 tags: [sf-symbols, swift, maintenance]
 ---

-Every major OS release, Apple ships a new SF Symbols version with hundreds of new and revised glyphs.
+Every major OS release, Apple ships a new SFSymbols version with hundreds of new and revised glyphs.
 That's great for design — and a quiet, recurring tax on any codebase that references symbols as strings.

 ## The annual drift

 Here's the maintenance cycle nobody puts on the roadmap:

-1. **September:** Apple ships SF Symbols N with ~600 new symbols.
+1. **September:** Apple ships SFSymbols N with ~600 new symbols.
 2. Your app can't *use* any of them by name until someone knows they exist and types the (correct) string.
 3. If you keep a hand-rolled constants file, it now covers symbols N-1 and earlier.
 It's behind by a release the day the OS ships.
 4. Some symbols get renamed or deprecated across versions.
 Your existing strings pointing at them still compile — and silently render wrong on new OSes.